Routes

 Gravel riding

-Forget the paved switchbacks: this is the Stelvio Gravel soul: raw, epic, unforgettable.
-Discover the wild side of the Stelvio like you've never seen it before, a breathtaking adventure along the ancient Via del Sale, from Bormio to the legendary Cima Coppi.
-Leaving the paved road, you enter a world suspended between history and nature: military mule tracks, high-altitude dirt roads, and endless panoramas wind through the foothills of the Ortler-Cevedale massif.
+Forget the asphalt switchbacks: this is the raw, epic, unforgettable Gravel soul of the Stelvio.
+Discover the wild side of the Stelvio as you've never seen it before, a breathtaking adventure along the ancient Via del Sale, from Bormio to the legendary Cima Coppi.
+Leaving the paved road behind, you enter a world suspended between history and nature: military mule tracks, high-altitude dirt roads, and endless panoramas wind through the foothills of the Ortles-Cevedale.

 The route starts from the historic center of Bormio and follows the paved climb.
-After about five kilometers, you leave the traffic behind and embark on a dirt adventure.
+After about five kilometers, you leave the traffic behind and venture into the dirt adventure.
 Follow the old military road and climb through shady woods, ruins of fortifications, and forgotten passes.
-Of course, the Stelvio's hairpin bends are a must, and you can hear the crunch of gravel under your wheels as you pedal toward the Bocchetta di Pedenolo and the Umbrail Pass on the Swiss border, which offers an intimate and authentic perspective of the Stelvio.
+Of course, the Stelvio switchbacks cannot be missed, and you'll feel the crunch of gravel under your wheels as you pedal towards the Bocchetta di Pedenolo and the Umbrail Pass on the Swiss border, which offers an intimate and authentic perspective on the Stelvio.

-Reaching the pass is not just a sporting achievement, but a journey back in time; here, you can observe spectacular landscapes and traces of the past.
-The silence of the high altitude and the peaks surround you.
-Then the descent awaits: some stretches return to dirt roads before leading back to Bormio, where you can relax and enjoy a memorable day.
+Reaching the pass is not just a sporting achievement, but a journey through time; here, you can observe spectacular landscapes and traces of the past.
+The high-altitude silence and the peaks surround you.
+Then the descent awaits you: some sections return to dirt before leading you back to Bormio, where you can relax and enjoy a memorable day.

 by